osakechan/notoriousPID/README.md

 - plug refrigerator into *cooling* outlet (duh)
 - plug heat element into *heating* outlet (duh)
 - plug arduino (and optional fans, etc.) into *mains* outlet

-###Control Overview:

-  A standard PID control algorithm outputs the air temperature necessary to maintain a desired fermentation setpoint.
-Controller output of the main PID cascades into two additional control algorithms for heating and cooling.
-Final control elements are the refrigerator compressor and resistive heating element.
-Temperature sensing of fermenting beer and chamber air is performed by the Dallas OneWire DS18B20.
-The sensor's on-board DAC performs a conversion with up to 12-bit resolution.
-Potentially limitless numbers of Dallas OneWire Sensors may be attached via a single digital input in on the AVR.

-  **Cooling** --  The refrigerator compressor is switched by a differential control algorithm with time-based overshoot prediction capabilities.

-  **Heating** --  A second PID instance outputs a duty cycle for time proportioned control of a resistive heating element lining the inner chamber walls.

 ###Additonal Features: